rrb211570/VideoWeaver/README.md

 -s : API's to upload/download from storage
 -y : API to upload to YouTube channel

-Note: No flags defaults to downloading package with all features
+Note: No flags will default to include all features

 Ex. npm install videoweaver -mcv
 &emsp;&ensp;npm install videoweaver -s